stacscan/stacs-ci/README.md

 #### Basic

-The simpliest form of executing the Generic CI integration can be performed using the following Docker command from the directory to be scanned.
-Using this default configuration Docker will complete with a non-zero exit code if any unsupressed findings are found:
+The simplest form of executing the Generic CI integration can be performed using the following Docker command from the directory to be scanned.
+Using this default configuration Docker will complete with a non-zero exit code if any unsuppressed findings are found:

 ```bash
 docker run -it -v $(pwd):/mnt/stacs/input stacscan/stacs-ci:latest
 ```

-To prevent a non-zero exit code on unsupressed findings, such as for initial 'dry run' style operation, the following command can be run:
+To prevent a non-zero exit code on unsuppressed findings, such as for initial 'dry run' style operation, the following command can be run:

 ```bash